lo5an/capstone-novice-library/index.md

 layout: page
 title: Working with Library Data
 ---

-Libraries are home to a variety of data in metadata in a panoply of different formats.
+## NOTE: this is a work in progress

+The tools presented by Software Carpentry can be a powerful way to interact with the panoply of data and metadata formats that circulate in libraries.

 > ## Prerequisites